dcrlabs/dcrdata-web/README.md

 # stats-decred

-> This is a Vue.js based front end to [dcrdata](https://github.com/dcrdata/dcrdata).
+This is a Vue.js based front end to [dcrdata](https://github.com/dcrdata/dcrdata).

+A build of latest master is deployed at https://dcr-data.netlify.com/#/

 ## Build Setup